-Engagement with passenger groups such as the Disability Inclusion Group and Sustainable Transport Nottingham will be formalised further with a regular report added to the quarterly Robin Hood Bus Partnership agenda as a standing item.
+Engagement with passenger groups such as the Disability Inclusion Group and Sustainable Transport Nottingham will be continued with regular attendance at the quarterly Robin Hood Bus Partnership.
 We will look to implement smart accessibility improvements to ensure disabled users have better insight into availability of secured spaces.